 - Work with an admission counselor to explore financial options and walk through the application process

 If you have questions or need help filling out your application, call 1.888.387.0861 or email email@example.com.

 The curriculum for the Certificate in Computer Programming is designed by SMEs with real-world experience in their field.
 It is specifically designed to help position you for professional success – whether you're changing your career or just getting started.

-"The curriculum of the Introduction to Computer Programming Certificate is one of the most advanced and inclusive being offered online," said Dr. Sharon Kibbe, associate dean of STEM programming at SNHU.
+"The curriculum of the Introduction to Computer Programming Certificate is one of the most advanced and inclusive being offered online," said Dr. Sharon Kibbe, Associate dean of STEM at SNHU.

 "Preparing students for a job or enhancing the skills of a current job were foremost in the minds of the course developers to offer a flexible and career-focused opportunity."

 In the Introduction to Scripting course, you'll learn the fundamentals of programming concepts including data types, variables, decision statements, loops, functions and file handling.
 By developing simple scripts, you'll use common scripting language constructs including lists, literals and regular expressions to build useful applications.